hughbarney/femto/README.md

  https://github.com/hughbarney/Femto-Emacs

 ## Why the name Femto?

-Femto is an extended version of Atto Emacs.
+The small Emacs naming scheme appears to use sub-unit prefixes in decending order with each further reduction of functionality.
+The Nano and Pico Emacs editors have been around for a while.

+Nano means 10 to the power of minus 9
+Pico means 10 to the power of minus 12
+Femto means 10 to power of minus 15
+Atto means 10 to power of minus 18

 In Defining Atto as the lowest functional Emacs I have had to consider the essential feature set that makes Emacs, 'Emacs'.
-I have defined this point as a basic Emacs command set and key bindings; the ability to edit multiple files (buffers), and switch between them; edit the buffers in mutliple windows, cut, copy and paste; forward and reverse searching and a replace function.
+I have defined this point as a basic Emacs command set and key bindings; the ability to edit multiple files (buffers), and switch between them; edit the buffers in mutliple windows, cut, copy and paste; forward and reverse searching, a replace function and basic syntax hilighting.
 The proviso being that all this will fit in less than 2000 lines of C.

-The small Emacs naming scheme appears to use sub-unit prefixes in decending order with each further reduction of functionality.
+Femto is an extended version of Atto Emacs.

 Atto means 10 to the power of minus 18.